Typical Czech Cuisine

 Local tastes

-As in every countryCzech_fried_cheese, the traditional cuisine of the Czech Republic is given by its location, its climate and crops which find favourable conditions in this area.
+As in every country, the traditional cuisine of the Czech Republic is given by its location, its climate and crops which find favourable conditions in this area.
 It is no wonder then that in this moderate climate with large water areas, many rivers and forests the typical meals consist of field crops, vegetables and game.
 The Czech cuisine is also rich in mushrooms, for the Czechs are quite keen mushroom pickers and the climate in this country, as well as in the most Central Europe, is just perfect for growth of mushrooms.
 When it comes to desserts then, the Czech land is rich in many kinds of pulp fruit and berries used in cakes together with curd cheese, walnut and poppy seed.
 One of the main characteristics of Czech cuisine is that the meal usually consists of a soup and a main course.
 The soup has quite often a form of broth with various ingredients, mostly vegetables according to the season, and pastinas.
 Thickened soups are also very common and traditional way of preparation.
 As a thickener the Czechs usually use roux of flour and the most typical ingredients are legumes, sausages or giblets.
 This kind of soup can be served as a main course with bread.
 Traditional soups include for example the potato soup, bean soup, lentil soup, cabbage soup, mushroom soup, fish soup – which many households hold for their traditional Christmas soup, and so on.
 Another typical feature of Czech cuisine is meat, the Czechs hardly pass a day without a proper portion of meat for lunch.
 Traditional meat on a Czech table is pork, poultry, beef, fish.
 Veal and mutton are rarer in use and in regions with gamekeeping tradition it is not a problem, in certain seasons, to have a nice boar or roe deer noisette.
 On festive occasions, the Czechs mostly relish roast mallard or goose with cabbage and dumplings.
 As you can see, the range is pretty wide.
 The ways of preparation, on the other hand, are to a certain extent alike.
 It is mostly roasting or frying – as our favourite schnitzel or anything covered with breadcrumbs or as the typical and almost legendary Czech fried cheese.

 Sauces and side dish